nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a1.
 TAHub shows error message about missing file.
     <br>
     Use case ends.
 * 3a.
-Invalid header format
+Invalid header format.
     * 3a1.
 TAHub shows error message about expected format
     <br>
     Use case ends.